Is it Safe to Drive with Low Tire Pressure?

 Don’t Rely Solely on Tire Pressure Monitoring Systems

 Systems that monitor tire pressure are in vehicles to warn operators of air leaks, but you shouldn’t rely heavily on them.
 As a responsible driver you should be inspecting your vehicle periodically for maintenance issues.
 Doing your own inspections allows you to catch and correct issues before they become big safety hazards.
 Ensure your vehicle is receiving the necessary maintenance.
-When you have your oil changed at a garage they should also check your tires for ware and provide balancing.
+When you have your oil changed at a garage they should also check your tires for wear and provide balancing.
 Don’t be afraid to ask questions when it comes to the work being done on your vehicle.

 Questions?
 Call Now